mantil-io/docs/commands/mantil_aws_upgrade.md

-# mantil aws uninstall
+# mantil aws upgrade

-Uninstalls Mantil node from AWS account
+Upgrades Mantil node on AWS account

-Command will remove node from AWS account.
+Command will upgrade node on your AWS account to reflect the current version of the CLI.
 You must provide credentials for Mantil to access your AWS account.

 There is --dry-run option which will show you what credentials will be used and what account will be managed by command.

-By default you will be asked to confirm the destruction.
-This behaviour can be disabled using the --yes option.

 ### USAGE
 <pre>
-  mantil aws uninstall [node-name] [options]
+  mantil aws upgrade [node-name] [options]
 </pre>
 ### ARGUMENTS
 <pre>
   [node-name]  Mantil node name.
-               If not provided default name dev will be used for destruction.
+               If not provided default name dev will be used for upgrade.
 </pre>
 ### OPTIONS
 <pre>